Working with Views

 You could now use this view any time you want to work with state capitals.
 It's important to note that the output from the view is not a snapshot from the moment you created the view; if the underlying source table were updated, perhaps to add Montpelier, those updates would automatically be reflected in the view.

 B. Build a query based on a view

 Just as we saw in MS-Access, the records returned by views can be used as the source for a query.

-- In the pgAdmin Query dialog execute the following query, which identifies the 18 relatively small capitals.
+- Open a new Query Tool tab and execute the following query, which identifies the 18 relatively small capitals.
 Note the use of the view we just created.

 SELECT * FROM usa.vw_capitals WHERE popclass = 2;

 C. Create a view based on a spatial function

 Views can also include spatial functions, or a combination of spatial and non-spatial criteria, in their definition.
 To demonstrate this, let's create views that re-project our states and cities data on the fly.

 SELECT gid, name, pop2008, sub_region, ST_Transform(geom,2163) AS geom FROM usa.states;

 - Follow the procedure outlined above to create a new view based on this query.
 Assign a name of vw_states_2163 to this view.